Pythonpip123/metrostroi_clock_arrive/README.md

 If you have some old monitors, that use old model, then you will face a problem with wrong spawn angles.
 Use the "fix old positions/angles" to fix that.

-**P.S.** Не забывайте сохранять мониторы после внесения любых изменений!
-Don't forget to save all changes that you've made before disconnecting, restarting server or changing map!
+**P.S.** Don't forget to save all changes that you've made before disconnecting, restarting server or changing map!